jacobpatterson1549/selene-bananas/README.md

 PORT=8000 # Server web port
 ```

-It is recommended to install the [wamerican-small](https://packages.debian.org/buster/wamerican-small) package.
-This package provides /usr/share/dict/american-english-small, which is the default location of the word list.
+It is recommended to install the [wamerican-large](https://packages.debian.org/buster/wamerican-large) package.
+This package provides /usr/share/dict/american-english-large to be used as a words list in games.
 Lowercase words are read from the word list for checking valid words in the game.
 This can be overridden by providing the `WORDS_FILE` environment variable.

-For development, it is recommended to set `CACHE_SECONDS` to `0` to avoid caching files while they are modified.
+For development, set `CACHE_SECONDS` to `0` to not cache files.

 ### Database

-The app stores user information in a postgresql database.
-Every time the app starts, files in the [sql](sql) folder are ran to ensure the table and stored functions are fresh.
+The app stores user information in a Postgresql database.
+When the app starts, files in the [sql](sql) folder are ran to ensure database objects functions are fresh.

 A Postgresql database can be created with the command below.
 Change the `PGUSER` and `PGPASSWORD` variables.
 The command requires administrator access.
 ```bash